Boiko739/EPAM_Course/hello-world6-main/README.md

 ![SimpleHelloWorld.cs](images/simple-hello-world.png)

-4. Open the "HelloWorld.Tests" project and find [SimpleHelloWorldTests.cs](HelloWorld.Tests/SimpleHelloWorldTests.cs) file in the project.
+4. Open the "HelloWorld.Tests" project and find the [SimpleHelloWorldTests.cs](HelloWorld.Tests/SimpleHelloWorldTests.cs) file in the project.
 Open the file in the editor window.

 ![SimpleHelloWorldTests.cs](images/simple-hello-world-tests.png)